 Advisors and charities often recommend that donors gift retirement plan assets, whether during life or at death, because charities have tax exempt status and as a result can get full value for a retirement plan gift.
 (This is also an argument for giving highly-appreciated stock or real estate to non-profits.)
 An example can help explain how this might work:

 John has a $1 million estate consisting of a house worth $500,000, investments and savings of $300,000 and an IRA worth $200,000.
 He wants to divide his estate equally among his four children and a local college where he will fund an annual scholarship in his wife’s memory.
 If each asset is divided in fifths, each child will receive a $40,000 share of the IRA which will be subject to income tax when they liquidate it, whether immediately or over their lifetimes.
-If, instead, he gave the IRA to the college and divided the rest of his estate four ways among his children, they would have no tax costs in using their $200,000 inheritances and the college will still get its full $200,000.
-(Remember, John’s house and stock holdings will get a step-up in basis at his death so there would be no capital gain upon their sale.
+If, instead, he gave the IRA to the college and divided the rest of his estate four ways among his children, they would have no tax costs in using their $200,000 inheritances and the college would still get its full $200,000.
+(Remember, John’s house and stock holdings will get a step-up in basis at his death, so there would be no capital gain upon their sale.

-Of course, while the concept is straightforward, in practice this can get complicated.
+Of course, while the concept is straightforward, in practice, this can get complicated.
 The simplest way to have the IRA to go to charity would be for John to name the college as the beneficiary and to divide the rest of his estate among his four children.
 But what if the IRA and the other assets fluctuate in value so that ultimately the IRA makes up substantially more or less than one fifth of his estate – will John care?
 It’s more likely that the IRA will drop in value as John takes his minimum distributions than that it will increase, but there’s certainly no guarantee.
-It’s easier to provide for the IRA constituting less than a fifth of John’s estate; John’s will or trust could say that if necessary the college would receive enough funds to make up the difference between the value of the IRA and a fifth of the estate.
-If, for instance, at John’s death his estate still totaled $1 million, but the IRA was only $150,000, his estate could give the college $50,000 before dividing the remaining $800,000 among his four children.
+It’s easier to provide for the IRA constituting less than a fifth of John’s estate; John’s will or trust could say that if necessary, the college would receive enough funds to make up the difference between the value of the IRA and a fifth of the estate.
+If, for instance, at John’s death his estate still totaled $1 million, but the IRA was only $150,000, his estate could give the college another $50,000 before dividing the remaining $800,000 among his four children.
 He might also have to give $200,000 in order to underwrite the scholarship in his wife’s memory.

-But if the IRA made up $250,000 of his $1 million estate it would be much more difficult to make the adjustment because it’s difficult to create complex beneficiary designations.
-The forms most financial institutions provide, whether paper forms or on-line, are rather limited and a complicated formula won’t fit their parameters.
-At least in theory, John could provide his own beneficiary designation that said that to the extent the IRA exceeds a fifth of his entire estate the balance above one fifth would be distributed equally among his four children.
+But if the IRA made up $250,000 of his $1 million estate, it would be much more difficult to make the adjustment because it’s difficult to create complex beneficiary designations.
+The forms most financial institutions provide, whether paper forms or online, are rather limited and a complicated formula won’t fit their parameters.
+At least in theory, John could provide his own beneficiary designation that said that to the extent the IRA exceeds a fifth of his entire estate, the balance above one fifth would be distributed equally among his four children.
 But he may have a hard time getting any financial institution to accept this and he would probably be paying a lawyer for more time drafting the document and convincing the financial institution (or institutions if he has more than one account) to accept it.
 Better to worry just about the downside – if the IRA drops in value to the extent that he can no longer fund the scholarship.
 He can keep the IRA beneficiary designation simple, having it go entirely to the college, and simply have his will or trust make up the difference if necessary, whether a specific dollar amount or a percentage of his estate.